-Guest conductors and composers from around the globe who have worked with the ensemble include Samuel Adler, David Amran, Frank Battisti, Warren Benson, Michael Colgrass, John Corigliano, Richard Danielpour, Michael Daugherty, David Dzubay, Lukas Foss, Arnald Gabriel, John Harbison, Karel Husa, Libby Larsen, Timothy Mahr, John Mackey, David Maslanka, Ron Nelson, Larry Rachleff, Timothy Reynish, Gunther Schuller, Joseph Schwanter, Roberto Sierra, Carl St. Clair, Richard Strange, Steven Stuckey, John Whitwell, and Dana Wilson.
+Guest conductors and composers from around the globe who have worked with the ensemble include Samuel Adler, David Amran, Frank Battisti, Warren Benson, Michael Colburn, Michael Colgrass, John Corigliano, Viet Cuong, Richard Danielpour, Michael Daugherty, David Dzubay, Lukas Foss, Arnald Gabriel, John Harbison, Karel Husa, Libby Larsen, Timothy Mahr, John Mackey, David Maslanka, Ron Nelson, Larry Rachleff, Timothy Reynish, H. Robert Reynolds, Gunther Schuller, Joseph Schwanter, Roberto Sierra, Carl St. Clair, Richard Strange, Steven Stucky, Frank Ticheli, John Whitwell, and Dana Wilson.

 Membership in the 48-member ensemble is determined by audition in the fall of each academic year.
 The wind and percussion players in the Wind Ensemble are among the most talented in the School of Music.